pviscone/ponGo/README.md

 #### Play

-Player1: Q UP/ A Down
+Player1: Q UP/ A Down\
 Player2: O UP/ L Down

-Key controls can be changed in `controls.go` Other game settings (ball speed, etc.) can be changed in `main.go` in the `Game` struct initialization
+Key controls can be changed in `controls.go`.\
+Other game settings (ball speed, etc.) can be changed in `main.go` in the `Game` struct initialization

 ```
   1                                                             0